“Energy and persistence conquer all things.” — Benjamin Franklin

 Breaking Free from Nicotine Addiction: What Finally Worked for Me

-Nicotine addiction today comes in many forms—cigarettes, vaping, chewing tobacco, and even nicotine gum.
+Nicotine addiction today comes in many forms—cigarettes, vaping, chewing tobacco, and even nicotine gum and mints.
 No matter the delivery method, nicotine is highly addictive and can lead to serious health risks, chronic illness, and even death.

 If you’re reading this, chances are you’re struggling with this addiction yourself and looking for a way out.
 Let me start by saying: give yourself a big pat on the back.
 Seriously.
 Acknowledge the strength it took just to seek out help.
 That first step is often the hardest.